rktjmp/hotpot.nvim/COOKBOOK.md

 passed to `setup()`, as well as enabling auto-build/clean functionality by wrapping `hotpot.api.make`.

+> `.hotpot.lua` is intended for plugin developers, but you can apply the same
+> practices to your main Neovim config if you want to generate `lua/` files
+> or others such as `colors/` etc. See also [how to write an
+> init.fnl](#writing-.confignviminit.lua-in-fennel).

 The user:

 - Must name the file `.hotpot.lua`.